Paracetamol: doctors discover a worrying side effect

 A clinical trial carried out by British researchers tends to show that taking paracetamol can increase blood pressure.

 Be careful if you use paracetamol.
-A population study, carried out by British researchers, funded by the British Heart Foundation, demonstrated that frequent paracetamol intake (Doliprane, Efferalgan, Dafalgan, Ixprim, etc.) in hypertensive people could raise blood pressure, alert theUFC-What to choose.
+A population study, carried out by British researchers, funded by the British Heart Foundation, demonstrated that frequent paracetamol intake (Doliprane, Efferalgan, Dafalgan, Ixprim, etc.) in hypertensive people might raise blood pressure, alert theUFC-What to choose.

 Read Nomophobia: never without my phone!